w7sst/MorseRunner/Readme.txt

 VERSION HISTORY

+1.68.4+
+  - The mouse wheel now acts as RIT.
+(F6FVY)

 1.68.3+
   - After a CQ, if nothing is caught or if what you caught is wrong, you can use F7 ('?') to instruct the callers to call again.
 (F6FVY)